Abstractors and relational cross-attention: An inductive bias for explicit relational reasoning in Transformers: Relational cross-attention and the abstractor module

 \subsection{The Abstractor module}

 We now describe the Abstractor module.
 Like the Encoder in a Transformer, this is a module that processes an input sequence of objects $X = \paren{x_1, \ldots, x_\m}$ producing a processed sequence of objects $A = \paren{A_1, \ldots, A_\m}$ that represents features of the input sequence.
 In an Encoder, the output objects represent a mix of object-level features and relational information.
-In an Abstractor, the output objects are abstract states that represent purely relational information, abstracted away from the features of individual objects.
+In an Abstractor, the output objects are abstract states that represent relational information, abstracted away from the features of individual objects.
 The core operation in an Abstractor module is relational cross-attention.
 Mirroring an Encoder, an Abstractor module can comprise several layers, each composed of relational cross-attention followed by a feedforward network.
-Optionally, residual connections and layer-normalization can be applied as suggested by~\citet{vaswani2017attention}.
+Optionally, residual connections and layer-normalization can be applied as suggested by~\citet{vaswani2017attention}\footnote{Layer-normalization can also be applied \textit{before} relational cross-attention, as in the pre-LN Transformer~\citep{xiong2020layer}.}.
 The algorithmic description is presented in~\Cref{alg:abstractor_module}.
+In~\Cref{sec:abstractor_approx_theory}, we theoretically study the approximation properties of the Abstractor module, showing that it is a universal approximator of relation functions.

-The hyperparameters of an Abstractor module include the number of layers $L$, the relation dimension $d_r$ (i.e., number of heads), the projection dimension $d_p$ (i.e., key dimension), the relation activation function $\sigma_{\mathrm{rel}}$, and the dimension of the symbols $d_s$.
-The learnable parameters, at each layer, are the projection matrices $W_1^{(i)}, W_2^{(i)} \in \reals^{d_p \times d_s}, \ i \in [d_r]$, the symbols $S = \paren{s_1, s_2, \ldots} \in \reals^{d_s \times \texttt{max\_len}}$, and the parameters of the feedforward network.
+The hyperparameters of an Abstractor module include the number of layers $L$, the relation dimension $d_r$ (i.e., number of heads), the projection dimension $d_k$ (i.e., key dimension), the relation activation function $\sigma_{\mathrm{rel}}$, and the model dimension $d_{\mathrm{model}}$.
+The learnable parameters, at each layer, are the projection matrices $W_q^{i}, W_k^{i} \in \reals^{d_{\mathrm{model}} \times d_k}, \ i \in [d_r]$, the symbol library $S_{\mathrm{lib}}$, and the parameters of the feedforward network.
 In our experiments, we use a 2-layer feedforward network with a hidden dimension $d_{\mathrm{ff}}$ and ReLU activation.
-The implementation in the publicly available code includes a few additional hyperparameters including whether to restrict the learned relations to be symmetric (via $W_1^{(i)} = W_2^{(i)}$), and whether to additionally apply self-attention after relational cross-attention.
-The symbols in the Abstractor can be either learned parameters or nonparametric positional embeddings (e.g., sinusoidal positional embeddings).
+The implementation in the publicly available code adds a few additional hyperparameters, including whether to restrict the learned relations to be symmetric (via $W_q^{i} = W_k^{i}$), and whether to apply self-attention after relational cross-attention (which enables exchange of relational information between abstract states).

-Observe that in the first layer of the Abstractor, the values in relational cross-attention are the input-independent symbols.
-In the following layers, the values are the abstract states from the previous layer.